m0wer/memento/docs/computer_science/gnu_linux/postgresql.md

 which will return `20`.
 The second argument of the function can be the name of a column.

+If instead you want to truncate a timestamp to a specified level of precission, use `date_trunc('datepart', field)`.

 ## Meta

 ### Get column names of a table